 Purpose

-The purpose of the clinical trial is to identify the maximum tolerated dose of SEL24/MEN1703 and to further investigate its safety profile in patients with Acute Myeloid Leukemia.
+The purpose of the clinical trial is to identify the maximum tolerated dose of MEN1703 and to further investigate its safety profile in participants with acute myeloid leukemia (AML).

 Condition